scala/docs.scala-lang/_overviews/toolkit/munit-run.md

 ```

 The line starting with `==> X` indicates that the test named `failing test` fails.
-The following lines contain indications of where and why it fails.
+The following lines show where and how it failed.
-Here it shows that the obtained value is 5, while the expected value is 4.
+Here it shows that the obtained value is 5, where 4 was expected.